Stroke Recovery Association NSW

-This meeting group called themselves the “Straight Talk Club” and they met regularly in different people’s homes.
+This group called themselves the “Straight Talk Club” and met regularly in different people’s homes.

-A couple years later the similar club was established in the western suburbs when they heard about the idea of the “Straight Talk Club”.
+A couple of years later, a similar club was established in the western suburbs when they heard about the idea of the “Straight Talk Club”.
 The two groups assisted each other and occasionally met together to share ideas.

-In 1981 ‘The Year of the Disabled’, the two groups, Straight Talk and Western Suburbs organized a Seminar on Stroke.
-It was held where the University of Technology is now located.
-This seminar was the catalyst to expand the organization as 140 people attended.
+In 1981, ‘The Year of the Disabled’, the two groups, Straight Talk and Western Suburbs organised a Seminar on Stroke, which was held at where the University of Technology is now located.
+This seminar was the catalyst to expand the organisation, with 140 people in attendance.

-Even then the office of the Association operated five days per week, however, it was staffed by volunteers, Anita came in every day, Dulcie O’Bree was secretary, she attended three-four days a week and Helen Buchanan was the Treasurer and Winsome Flower is remembered fondly for her involvement in fundraising.
-Lubos Schuler began his volunteer work with the Association at this time and only concluded when he returned to the Czech Republic to live with his family in 2015.
+Even then the office of the Association operated five days per week, however, it was staffed by volunteers.
+Anita came in every day, Dulcie O’Bree was the secretary, who attended three-four days a week, Helen Buchanan was the Treasurer and Winsome Flower is remembered fondly for her involvement in fundraising.
+Lubos Schuler began his volunteer work with the Association during this time and only concluded when he returned to the Czech Republic to live with his family in 2015.

 Mrs. Lorna Hewson was instrumental in the expansion of the Association to the Hunter region of NSW.
 Lorna had heard of Stroke Clubs in New Zealand and wanted to set one up in Toronto.
-She in partnership with Elaine Lenaghan heard of the “Straight Talk” and Western Suburbs Clubs in Sydney and went to see Anita Rosenberg at the Surrey Hills office.
+She in partnership with Elaine Lenaghan head of the “Straight Talk” Western Suburbs Club in Sydney and went to see Anita Rosenberg at the Surrey Hills office.
 The people involved in this meeting were Elaine and her husband, Lorna and Ray Hewson and Bruce Howell.

 On the 10th August 1984, Anita Rosenberg attended a public meeting that was held in the Toronto Youth Club, to set up the Toronto Stroke Recovery Club.
 Other people who assisted in the establishment of this Club were Maureen Turner and the Westlake Carers.